 - Small Manipulatives

-To get this letter search activity ready for your preschoolers, click on the button below and fill out the form at the bottom of this page.
+To get this letter search activity ready for your preschoolers, fill out the form at the bottom of this page.

-How To Use The Penguin Letter Search Activity:
+How to Use the Penguin Letter Find Activity:

 To start this letter recognition activity, your pre-readers will select a fish card and identify the capital letter on it.